Think Family - Whole Family: Parental Mental Illness

 There is a sub-population of children of mentally ill parents who have caring responsibilities as a result of their parent's illness, and they are less likely than other young carer populations to be known to services or to receive support.
 An important minority of families go on to experience more significant problems with their quality of life, family relationships, children's social and cognitive development, and the onset of mental health problems in children and young people themselves.

 PMI is therefore not an issue that can be tackled effectively by mental health services alone.
 We believe there is a need for effective support for all members of families affected by PMI across the services and institutions with which they have contact – particularly schools, where young people spend a significant portion of their time and where many aspects of their struggles manifest.

-For the reasons outlined above, the Leicestershire Healthy Schools Programme have partnered with Leicestershire Partnership NHS Trust and De Montfort University to deliver a comprehensive programme that will support schools to effectively manage pupils who are impacted by their parents or carers mental illness.
+The Leicestershire Healthy Schools Programme has partnered with Leicestershire Partnership NHS Trust and De Montfort University to deliver a comprehensive programme that will support schools to effectively manage and support pupils who are impacted by their parents or carers mental illness.

 The programme, that will be made of up of four separate cohorts and is free of charge, is set to Launch on 1st September 2021.
 Each participant on the programme will: